 Tiago Forte teaches Get Stuff Done, a Skillshare class on workflow design and productivity.
 In his first month teaching, Tiago made over $3,000 from his class.
-A year later, he has enrolled over 8K students and continues to receive stellar reviews.
+A year later, he has over 8K students watching his class and continues to receive stellar reviews.
 We asked Tiago to share his thoughts on the hurdles that keep people from teaching online and why he believes that anyone can overcome them.

 An Online Skillshare Class by Tiago Forte

 I created an online Skillshare class on productivity last year that more than 8,000 students have watched, and since then have become very passionate about helping others do the same.

 But in talking to numerous people about teaching online, on topics ranging from bicycle repair to finding your chakras to hacking blood sugar to living as a digital nomad, I’ve noticed the same handful of misconceptions holding them back.